 6. Then I heard something like the sound of a large multitude, or like the sound of many waters, or like the sound of mighty peals of thunder, saying, “Hallelujah!
 For the Lord our God, the Almighty, reigns!

-8. And it was given to her to be clothed with fine linen, bright and clean, for the fine linen is the righteous deeds of the saints.
+8. And it was given to her to be clothed with fine linen, bright and clean, for the fine linen is the righteousness of the saints.

 9. Then one said to me, “Write: ‘Blessed are they who are called to the Marriage Supper of the Lamb.’”
 And then he said to me, “These are the true words of God.”